unS0uL/Spell_Rotation_Macros/README.md

 2) Check, target status: if the target is in combat.
 3) Checking target class(Boss\Mob).
 4) Checking the target current HP.
 If HP is less than 8800hp for mobs, or 40k for bosses, don't cast any debuffs, use just Shadow bolts.
-5) Checking debuffs on the target, and cast Corruption if the target didn't have your Corruption.
+5) Check debuffs on the target and cast Corruption if the target didn't have your Corruption.
 6) Cast some Curse, if curse are not on target.
 If your chosen corruption had on target, casted Curse of Agony
 7) If the player has lower mana than 750, and HP is more than 3200, cast Life Tap.